Performance of the Gamma-ray Transient Monitor at the IHEP Electron-Beam Facility: Electron-Beam Testing Results

-For electron beams with energy exceeding 2 MeV, the dead time is analyzed mainly by testing the waveform of the GTP signals.
-When encountering a large deposited energy, the GTP generates an overflow signal, with the undershoot and baseline recovery time primarily influenced by the slew rate of the preamplifier chip.
+For electron beams with energies exceeding 1.4 MeV, the signals detected by the GTP exceed the energy channel range.
+Therefore, we only test its dead time rather than the energy spectrum.
+When the GTP detects electrons greater than 1.4 MeV, it almost always produces overflow signals.
+The undershoot and baseline recovery time of overflow signals are primarily determined by the slew rate of the preamplifier chip.
 Figure~\ref{fig:14} (c) shows the overflow pulse signal generated by the 20 MeV electron beam on the GTP, with a dead time of approximately 70 $\mu$s, consistent with the designed value of the data acquisition system.
-The time interval spectrum of the GTP was analyzed using a 50 Hz, 0.7 MeV electron beam.
+The time interval spectrum of the GTP was analyzed using a 50 Hz, 0.7 MeV electron beam (Fig.~\ref{fig:12}).
 It was found that the time intervals of events detected by the GTP were multiples of 20 ms, indicating that the GTP’s time-recording capability is working correctly.
 The time interval of the accelerator electron beam is 20 ms, with a time jitter of less than 60 $\mu$s, while the GTP data acquisition system records with a time precision of approximately 100 ns.